julitiux/julitiux/content/posts/kotlin.md

 Whether they are defined with _var_ or _val_, all strings in Kotlin are actually immutable (as they are in Java).
 Though the variables that hold the value for the String can be reassigned if the string is a var, the string instance itself an never be changed.
 Any function that appears to change teh value of a string (like replace) actually creates a new string with the change applied to it.

 ## String Comparison

+You checked the _structural equality_ of name and "Dragon's Breath" using the strucutral equality operator, ==.
+You have seen this operator before, used with numeric values.
+When used with strings, it checks that the characters in each string match one another and are in the same order.

+There is another way to check the equality of two variables: _comparing referential equality_, wich means checking that two variables share the same reference to a type instance - in other words, that two variables point to same object on the heap.
+Referential equality is checked using ===.

+Referential comparison is not usually what you want.
+You generally donot care whether strings are different instances, only that they have the same characters in the same sequences